ejsmith/event_stream/README.md

 ## Introduction ##

-EventStream makes it easier to expose custom events in Dart.
+event_stream makes it easier to expose custom events in Dart using the Stream API.

 ## Getting Started ##